vranki/hemppa/README.md

 * !taf eftp

+### NOTAM

+Aviation NOTAM data access.
+Currently supports only Finnish airports - implement other countries where data is available.

+* !notam efjm

 ### Teamup

 Can access Teamup ( https://teamup.com/ ) calendar.
 Teamup has nice API and is easier to set up than Google so